funktionale-programmierung/bob2015/2023/nieper-wisskirchen.md

 ### Preparation

-Course materials will appear in this GitHub repository: https://github.com/mnieper/scheme-macros.
+Course materials will appear in this GitHub repository: [`https://github.com/mnieper/scheme-macros`](https://github.com/mnieper/scheme-macros)

-Participants benefit from installing [Chez Scheme](https://cisco.github.io/ChezScheme/) and a good editor for Scheme (https://www.gnu.org/software/emacs/) on their machines.
+Participants benefit from installing [Chez Scheme](https://cisco.github.io/ChezScheme/) and a good editor for Scheme such as [GNU Emacs](https://www.gnu.org/software/emacs/) on their machines.

-An excellent introduction to Scheme is The Scheme Programming Language (https://scheme.com/tspl4/).
+An excellent introduction to Scheme is [The Scheme Programming Language](https://scheme.com/tspl4/).

 ### Marc Nieper-Wißkirchen